+2.2.1.2.2.
 Surface Mining and Post-mining Activities

 Mine-specific data are not available for estimating CH4 emissions from surface coal mines or for post-mining activities.
-For surface mines, basin-specific coal production obtained from the EIA's Annual Coal Report (EIA 2020) was multiplied by basin-specific CH4 contents (EPA 1996, 2005) and a 150% emissions factor (to account for CH4 from over- and under-burden) to estimate CH4 emissions (King 1994, Saghafi 2013).
-For post-mining activities, basin-specific coal production was multiplied by basin-specific gas contents and a mid-range 32.5% emissions factor for CH4 desorption during coal transportation and storage (Creedy 1993).
-Basin-specific in situ gas content data were compiled from AAPG (1984) and U.S. Bureau of Mines (1986).
+For surface mines, basin-specific coal production obtained from EIA's Annual Coal Report (EIA 2022 are multiplied by basin-specific CH4 contents (EPA 1996, 2005) and a 150% emissions factor (to account for CH4 from overburden and underburden) to estimate CH4 emissions (King 1994, Saghafi 2013).
+For post-mining activities, basin-specific coal production is multiplied by basin-specific gas contents and a mid-range 32.5% emissions factor for CH4 desorption during coal transportation and storage (Creedy 1993).
+Basin-specific in situ gas content data were compiled from the American Association of Petroleum Geologists (1984) and U.S. Bureau of Mines (1986).

-To determine state-level CH4 emissions estimates for surface coal mining and post-mining activities, emissions estimates were apportioned based on the coal production in each state, as reported in the EIA Annual Coal Report (i.e., using Approach 1 as defined in the Introduction of this report).
-The appropriate basin-specific CH4 content for the coal produced in a state was assigned based on the coal basin in which the state is located.
-For post-mining activities, these emissions were assigned to the state where the coal was produced, even if a portion of such emissions may occur outside the state, for example, during interstate transport and storage before use.
+To determine state-level CH4 emissions estimates for surface coal mining and post-mining activities, emissions estimates are apportioned based on the coal production in each state, as reported in the EIA Annual Coal Report (i.e., using Approach 1 as defined in the Introduction of this report).
+The appropriate basin-specific CH4 content for the coal produced in a state was assigned based on the coal basin within which the state is located.
+For post-mining activities, these emissions are assigned to the state where the coal was produced, even if a portion of such emissions may occur outside the state, such as during interstate transport and storage before use.
 More information can be found in the national Inventory (Chapter 3, Section 3.4 and Annex 3.4).
+EPA estimates fugitive CO2 emissions from surface mining using an IPCC Tier 1 method.
+Emission estimates are based on the IPCC Tier 1 emission factor (0.44 m3/metric ton) and annual coal production from surface mines (EIA 2021, Table 1).
+IPCC methods and data to estimate fugitive CO2 emissions from post-mining activities (for both underground and surface coal mining) are currently not available.
+Estimates of fugitive CO2 emissions were included for the first time in the national Inventory for 1990-2020 (see Planned Improvements section below).

-The overall uncertainty associated with the 2019 national estimates of CH4 emissions from coal mining was calculated using the 2006 IPCC Guidelines Approach 2 methodology (IPCC 2006).
-As described further in Chapter 3 of the national Inventory of U.S. Greenhouse Gas Emissions and Sinks (EPA 2021), the level of uncertainty in the 2019 national CH4 estimate is -8.8% to +20.3%.
-Because emissions estimates from underground mine ventilation and degasification systems were based on actual measurement data from EPA's GHGRP and from MSHA, uncertainty is relatively low.
-Surface mining and post-mining emissions, which are based on coal production and the application of emission factors, are associated with considerably more uncertainty than underground mines because of the difficulty in developing accurate basin-level emissions factors from field measurements.
-However, because underground mine emissions is the primary factor that determines the overall uncertainty of the emissions estimates.
+The overall uncertainty associated with the 2020 national estimates of CH_4 and CO_2 emissions from coal mining was calculated using the 2006 IPCC Guidelines Approach 2 methodology (IPCC 2006), which is described further in Chapter 3 of the national Inventory (EPA 2023).
+The level of uncertainty in the 2021 national CH_4 estimate is -10%/+22%; for the national fugitive CO_2 estimate, the level of uncertainty is -68%/+76%.
+Because CH_4 emissions estimates from underground mine ventilation and degasification systems were based on actual measurement data from EPA's GHGRP and from MSHA, uncertainty is relatively low.
+Surface mining and postmining CH4 emissions, which are based on coal production and the application of emissions factors, are associated with considerably more uncertainty than underground mines because of the difficulty in developing accurate basin-level emissions factors from field measurements.
+However, because underground mine emissions constitute the majority of total coal mining emissions, the uncertainty associated with underground emissions is the primary factor that determines the overall uncertainty of the CH4 emissions estimates.
+The major sources of uncertainty for estimates of fugitive CO2 emissions are the Tier 1 IPCC default emission factors used for underground mining (-50%/+100%) and surface mining (-67%/+200%) (IPCC 2019).